queryluke/masseffect-5e/static/data/spells/hex_shield.md

 - name: Large Shield
   description: The Shield covers a 4m wide area.
 ---
-As a bonus action, you toss a portable shield generator onto the ground in front of you.
-It generates 2m tall and wide, hexagon-shaped shield with 5AC and 50 shield points.
+Toss a portable shield generator onto the ground in front of you.
+It generates 2m tall and wide, hexagon-shaped shield with 5 AC and 50 shield points.

 As long as the Hex Shield has shield points, it provides full cover to creatures behind it.

 Hex shield regains all shield points on a long rest.